hylasoft-usa/h-behavior/README.md

 ## Contribute

+This project uses [hylasoft/cs-boilerplate](https://github.com/hylasoft-usa/cs-boilerplate) to define tasks and stle guides.
+Please read the readme of the project to learn more about how to contribute.

 You can contribute by opening a pull request.
 Make sure your code complies with the quality standards by running the following task:

     grunt test